kissmetrics/km-support/_posts/2013-02-19-troubleshooting-identities.md

     KM.record("Event 1")
     KM.record("Event 2")

-Because I never do events while `identifed` as kissmetrics@example.com, that alias never shows up in that person's details, not even as a historic Customer ID.
+Because the person never does events while `identifed` as kissmetrics@example.com, that alias never shows up in that person's details, not even as a historic Customer ID.
 That means you won't be able to look up the person in People Search by the email address, despite the 'alias' call.

 Only until I trigger an event as "kissmetrics@example.com" will that show up as a Customer ID.

 Often, it's sufficient to just set the additional information as an additional property, like so:

     KM.identify("User123456")
     KM.set({"Email Address":"kissmetrics@example.com"})
     KM.record("Event 1")
     KM.record("Event 2")

 ### We're reporting that only *one* person is doing an event (Visited Site) when you know many more have done the event.